ottok/salsa-ci-pipeline/README.md

 To prevent this, the build phase of the build job and the build phase of the reprotest job have a timeout of `2.75h` (the runner's timeout is 3h).
-This permits also saving the cache of ccache.
+This permits also saving the cache of `ccache`.
 That way, on the next run, there is more chance to finish the job since it can use ccache's cache.

 You can set the `SALSA_CI_BUILD_TIMEOUT_ARGS` variable to override this.
 The